Saul19-L98/github_finder_project/README.md

-# Webpack & Tailwind Starter
+# GIthub Finder Profiles.

-Build apps with Webpack and use Tailwind CSS
+Built this app with Webpack and Tailwind CSS

 ## Usage